 With a truncated out-of-conference schedule, conferences and teams opting out of competition and COVID-induced cancellations, NCAA tourney predictions are a trickier science.

-With the Gators looking to bury Georgia following on a 13-3 run out of halftime, driving guard Tre Mann to bet on junior Omar Payne, who ran the floor beautifully to arrive at the low-block and emphatically slammed home the alley-oop.
+With the Gators looking to bury Georgia following on a 13-3 run out of halftime, driving guard Tre Mann bet on junior Omar Payne, who ran the floor beautifully towards the low-block and emphatically slammed home the alley-oop.